vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_fs_complex_flatten.html

 We can see that all the columns from the JSON file have been flattened and multiple columns have been created for each sub-column.
 This causes some loss in data structure, but makes it easy to see the data and to use it for model building.

-It is important to note that the data type of certain columns (home_team.managers) is now ``VMap``, and not the ``ROW`` type that we saw in the above cells.
-Even though both are used to capture nested data, there is in a subtle difference between the two.
+It is important to note that the data type of certain columns (``home_team.managers``) is now ``VMap``, and not the ``ROW`` type that we saw in the above cells.
+Even though both are used to capture nested data, there is in a subtile difference between the two.

 - **VMap:** More flexible as it stores the data as a string of maps, allowing the ingestion of data in varying shapes.
 The shape is not fixed and new keys can easily be handled.
 This is a great option when we don't know the structure in advance, or if the structure changes over time.

 - **Row:** More rigid because the dictionaries, including all the data types, are fixed when they are defined.
 Newly parsed keys are ignored.
 But because of it's rigid structure, it is much more performant than VMaps.
 They are best used when the file structure is known in advance.

 To deconvolve the nested structure, we can use the ``flatten_arrays`` parameter in order to make the output strictly formatted.
 However, it can be an expensive process.